ASIAN GOLF INDUSTRY FEDERATION

 The national team-mates claimed their spots in a two-day Qualifying Tournament at The Hong Kong Golf Club, a Golf Course Facility Member of the Asian Golf Industry Federation.

-A field of 37 local professionals and amateurs were invited to compete for two spots in the 57
+A field of 37 local professionals and amateurs were invited to compete for two spots in the 57th edition of the Hong Kong Open which will be headlined by Major champions Justin Rose and Danny Willett.

 “I’m floating right now.
 This is a dream come true,” said 16-year-old Yue.
 “I prepared so well for this event and was really pleased with the way I controlled my game over the two days.”